 “Many of our clients are using their segmentations as the foundation for personalization,” said Josh Verseput, senior vice president and general manager of LRW’s Digital Analytics practice.
 “And given that more than 70 percent of consumers have come to expect tailored advertising, these digital strategies need to be a priority for brand differentiation.”

-One final takeaway from the panel: it’s critically important to plan (and budget) for activation from the very beginning of the study; activation is a vital part of a segmentation study, not an optional add-on.
+One final takeaway from the panel: it’s critically important to plan (and budget) for segmentation activation from the very beginning of the study; activation is a vital part of a segmentation study, not an optional add-on.

 Click HERE to access the webinar and other resources to help maximize the impact of your segmentation project.